Student Handbook

 Students who violate the policy will receive the following consequences:

-● First Offense: Referral to Dean’s Office and loss of cell phone privilege for the day.
-Parent(s) contacted by a teacher.
+- 1st violation- Referral to the Dean's office and loss of cell phone privilege for the day.
+Guardian(s) will be contacted by the teacher.

-● Second Offense: Referral to Dean’s Office, one day of In-School Suspension, and loss of cell phone privilege for the day.
-Parent(s) contacted by Dean or Administrator.
+- 2nd violation- Referral to the Deans, Lunch Detention(s) or a 90 minute Academic Recovery, and loss of cell phone privilege for the day.
+Guardian(s) contacted by a Dean or Administrator.

-● Third Offense: Referral to Dean’s Office, two days of In-School Suspension, and loss of cell phone privilege for two days.
-Parent conference with Dean or Administrator.
+- 3rd violation- Referral to the Deans, 1/2 day of In-School Suspension or Guardian Escort, and loss of cell phone privilege for two days.
+Guardian(s) conference with a Dean or Administrator.

 District-Issued Devices: It is the expectation that all students will have their district-issued computer and charger for class each day to access electronic educational materials.
 Cell phones can only be used for academic purposes specifically directed by the teacher.